9 Day Northern Lights Winter Tour of the Total Iceland Experience with Ice Caving & the Blue Lagoon

-Go for the boat tour in the Old Harbour, to see the dancing lights over the ocean while the wind plays with your hair, or choose a bus tour to head out into the countryside under cover of darkness and watch for glimmers of colour against a backdrop of the Icelandic wilderness.
+Go for the boat tour in the Old Harbour to see the dancing lights over the ocean while the wind plays with your hair, or choose a bus tour to head out into the countryside under cover of darkness and watch for glimmers of color against a backdrop of the Icelandic wilderness.

 Spend the night in Reykjavik.

-Þingvellir National Park is a rift valley located on the Mid-Atlantic Ridge, a place torn by the incredible pressure and movement of the earth's crust.
-The continental divide is a deep gorge, where you can walk directly between the North American and Eurasian plates, as they pull apart ever so slowly, year after year.
+Þingvellir National Park is a rift valley located on the Mid-Atlantic Ridge, torn by the incredible pressure and movement of the earth's crust.
+The continental divide is a deep gorge, where you can walk directly between the North American and Eurasian plates as they pull apart ever so slowly, year after year.

-The cracking and shifting of the land has created deep fissures, such as Silfra, where divers and snorkellers explore the clear water and underground formations.
+The cracking and shifting of the land have created deep fissures, such as Silfra, where divers and snorkellers explore the clear water and underground formations.
 Silfra sits on the peaceful shore of Þingvallavatn, the largest natural lake in Iceland.
-You have the option to go snorkelling here yourself if you like.
+You have the option to go snorkeling here yourself if you like.

 The wide-open space here also made it an ideal meeting place for the world's oldest running parliament, founded in 930 AD.
 For this reason, the park is a UNESCO World Heritage Site.
-Vikings in days of old would travel from every part of the country before each session to partake in the discussion of law and the news of the land.
+In the past, Vikings from every part of the country would gather here to share news and discuss laws.

 There are many smaller hot springs and geysers here, but the stars of this show are the Great Geyser, resting now after 10,000 years of activity, and Strokkur, which erupts every few minutes with blasts of more than 30 m (100 ft).

 The final stop is Gullfoss, called the Golden Waterfall.
 It is named because of the gorgeous mists churned up by its power, which appear golden in the sunlight.
-In the winter, the view is even more spectacular as the glacial waters burst through snow and ice, relentlessly crashing into the canyon below.
+The view is even more spectacular in the winter as the glacial waters burst through snow and ice, relentlessly crashing into the canyon below.

 You'll return to your accommodation in Reykjavik for the evening.

-If you are still dreaming of Northern Lights, add an additional bus tour which will deliver you to the most likely viewing spots just outside the city.
+If you are still dreaming of Northern Lights, add a bus tour that will deliver you to the most likely viewing spots just outside the city.

-The south coast of Iceland is filled with breathtaking wonders and today begins your two-day trip along it.
-You will be picked up early at your hotel, so be ready and wear clothing according to weather.
+The south coast of Iceland is filled with breathtaking wonders, and today begins your two-day trip along it.
+You will be picked up early at your hotel, so be ready and wear clothing according to the weather.